 Fortunately, there is a newly published study which actually provides us with evidence about whether the HPV vaccine affects fertility.
 Not to give away the ending, but it doesn’t, except in one group of women, where it actually increases it.
 Oh well, I gave away the ending.
 But please, read the rest of the article.
 Continue reading “HPV vaccine affects fertility?
 Another myth gets debunked”

-The Washington Post dropped this provocative headline on its readers yesterday, “Researchers find a hint of a link between flu vaccine and miscarriage.”
+The Washington Post dropped this provocative headline on its readers recently, “Researchers find a hint of a link between flu vaccine and miscarriages.”
 And you know what will happen next –every anti-vaccine website will claim that the flu vaccine causes miscarriages.

 The Washington Post made several points that are important to consider, and we’ll examine the underlying research in more depth.
 But the most important point they made is that,